mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 #### Other examples and interpretation on designing for others / shifts of perspective
 In interpreting data there were other examples of pair partners and peers either commenting on or suggesting to others that they should imagining others user experience to suggest game design alterations.

 ### GDP driving adoption of emerging technical processes

 The emergence of technical processes happens particularly on a pair level.
 It is at times motivated or sustained by a drive to implement or complete a GDP.
 The processes are not static but are modified by the community as they are adopted and passed on.

-Sometimes very explicitly as a parent explains, facilitates or guides a process, as in the case of Te & Da in accessing documentation.
+Sometimes very explicitly as a parent explains, facilitates or guides a process as with Te and Da in the last chapter with documentation.
+At times technical processes are passed on informally in more casual help interactions.

-HERE FIND TE AND DA -
-MORE EXPLICIT GUIDANCE
-DIRECTION of DA TO TE IN USE OF DOCS

-Sometimes technical processes are shown more implicitly in more casual help interactions.

 Ne appears reluctant to help at first and when she does she is mostly non-verbal and makes changes quickly in a way that her mother cannot then follow or replicate.